 If you’re anything like us, you keep your favorite oils on hand wherever you go—your car, your gym bag, your desk, and your purse.
 Any time is the right time for using your faves!
 The good news is you can preserve your oils and store them safely while traveling with a carrying case made just for your essential oils.
-Carry 7, 10, or even 30 oils with you wherever you go!
+Use the 30 essential oils carrying case with you wherever you go!

 Don’t be afraid to make a statement.